linevych/posts/posts/en/jenkins-for-django.md

 ### Installation of necessary plugins

-__Before__ creation any jobs we need to install plugins, because we need specific project type support.
+__Before__ creation any jobs we need to install plugins because we need specific project type support.

-First you need to got to "Manage Jenkins" section:
+First, you need to get to "Manage Jenkins" section:

 ![Jenkins is ready to use](/images/jenkins/jenkins-manage.png)

 And then to "Manage plugins":
 ![Jenkins is ready to use](/images/jenkins/jenkins-manage-plugins.png)

-Here you need to go to "Avaliable" tab and search & install for following plugins:
+Here you need to go to "Available" tab and search & install for following plugins:

-- __Multi-Branch Project Plugin__ --- allows you to process mutltiple branches in one time.
+- __Multi-Branch Project Plugin__ --- allows you to process multiple branches in one time.
 - __Cobertura Plugin__ --- code coverage reports plugin.
-- __JUnit__ _&nbsp;(if not intstalled)_ --- required for publishing tests results.
+- __JUnit__ _&nbsp;(if not installed)_ --- required for publishing tests results.
-- _HipChat Plugin (optional)_ --- notify your team if something breakes in the HipChat.
+- _HipChat Plugin (optional)_ --- notify your team if something breaks in the HipChat.

 ![Plugins installation | Jenkins](/images/jenkins/jenkins-install-plugins.png)